DFE-Digital/apply-for-teacher-training/app/views/api_docs/pages/alpha_release_notes.md

 See the [current release notes](/api-docs/release-notes) for the release notes once v1 is live.

+### Alpha release - 18 December 2019

+- Clarify that when an appliction is withdrawn, the `reason` can be null.

 ### Alpha release - 13 December 2019

 New attributes: